 Manju’s

-What: Manju’s serves up home-cooked Indian food inspired by the cuisine of Gujurat, where all of the dishes are vegetarian and most of them are vegan.
+What: Manju’s serves up home-cooked Indian food inspired by the cuisine of Gujarat, where all of the dishes are vegetarian and most of them are vegan.
 Don’t expect any tikka or korma dishes here!
-The menu features a selection of tasty sharing plates, with things like samosa chaat (smashed samosas, chickpeas, chutneys), dhal mahkani (mushroom and spinach curry, cumin rice, salad and masala corn) and Manju’s bhajia (potato bahjia, roasted pepper and tomato chutney) all up for grabs.
+The menu features a selection of tasty sharing plates, with things like samosa chaat (smashed samosas, chickpeas, chutneys), dal mahkani (mushroom and spinach curry, cumin rice, salad and masala corn) and Manju’s bhajia (potato fritters, roasted pepper and tomato chutney) all up for grabs.
 80-something-year-old Manju and daughter Dipali comprise the kitchen team, so you can guarantee every single dish is properly authentic and made with a lot of passion.

 Where: 6 Trafalgar Street, BN1 4EQ